Marshall Plan: Soviet negotiations

 After Marshall's appointment in January 1947, administration officials met with Soviet Foreign Minister Vyacheslav Molotov and others to press for an economically self-sufficient Germany, including a detailed accounting of the industrial plants, goods and infrastructure already removed by the Soviets in their occupied zone.
 Molotov refrained from supplying accounts of Soviet assets.
 The Soviets took a punitive approach, pressing for a delay rather than an acceleration in economic rehabilitation, demanding unconditional fulfillment of all prior reparation claims, and pressing for progress toward nationwide socioeconomic transformation.

 After six weeks of negotiations, Molotov rejected all of the American and British proposals.
-Molotov also rejected the counter-offer to scrap the British-American "Bizonia" and to include the Soviet zone within the newly constructed Germany.
+During negotiations with the French and the British, Molotov received a ciphered telegram from Vyshinsky, Soviet Minister of Foreign Affairs.
+The official position of the Soviet Union, on Stalin's orders, had changed dramatically, and now Moscow's representatives in Paris were forcefully rejecting the Marshall Plan.
+Due to this change, Molotov rejected the counteroffer to scrap the British-American "Bizonia" and to include the Soviet zone within the newly constructed Germany.
 Marshall was particularly discouraged after personally meeting with Stalin to explain that the United States could not possibly abandon its position on Germany, while Stalin expressed little interest in a solution to German economic problems.

 Marshall's speech

 After the adjournment of the Moscow conference following six weeks of failed discussions with the Soviets regarding a potential German reconstruction, the United States concluded that a solution could not wait any longer.
 To clarify the American position, a major address by Secretary of State George Marshall was planned.
 Marshall gave the address at Harvard University on June 5, 1947.
 He offered American aid to promote European recovery and reconstruction.
-The speech described the dysfunction of the European economy and presented a rationale for US aid.
+The speech described the dysfunction of the European economy and presented a rationale for US aid:

 The modern system of the division of labor upon which the exchange of products is based is in danger of breaking down. ...
 Aside from the demoralizing effect on the world at large and the possibilities of disturbances arising as a result of the desperation of the people concerned, the consequences to the economy of the United States should be apparent to all.
 It is logical that the United States should do whatever it is able to do to assist in the return of normal economic health to the world, without which there can be no political stability and no assured peace.
 Our policy is not directed against any country, but against hunger, poverty, desperation and chaos.
 Any government that is willing to assist in recovery will find full co-operation on the part of the United States.
 Its purpose should be the revival of a working economy in the world so as to permit the emergence of political and social conditions in which free institutions can exist.

 Marshall was convinced that economic stability would provide political stability in Europe.
 He offered aid, but the European countries had to organize the program themselves.